 The Model Five acoustic suspension speaker is known as one of the finest and most sought-after speakers for audiophiles, both new and seasoned.
 Our updated version of this classic speaker has real wood veneers, cast aluminum baskets, and uses acoustic suspension design principles made famous by founder Henry Kloss.

-Due to spectacularly high demand, the KLH Model Five is currently on backorder until July.
+Due to spectacularly high demand, the KLH Model Five is on backorder until the end of September.
 We are currently accepting preorders.